 Imagine each one of our cells having a door with a lock on it.
 Insulin is the hormone that unlocks the key to the door, so the glucose in the bloodstream can be escorted into the cells.

-However, when the door locks get gummed up with fat, they become “insulin resistant.”
+However, when the door locks get gummed up with fat, the cells become “insulin resistant.”
 The insulin can no longer open the door, so the glucose remains in our bloodstream.

 Meats, processed meats, and dairy/cheeses are VERY high in fat.
 Cheese, for example, is 70% fat.
 When we consider that our fat intake should be kept at 10%-15% of our calories, you can see why cheese/dairy/meats/processed meats are leading contributors to insulin resistance and a resulting diagnosis of diabetes.